ZippyGorilla/Adventure-By-Warren-Robinnet-Hacked-To-Include-Music/README.md

 # This project is strictly educational.
 No monetary gain is accepted.
 All rights to the game, Adventure, belong to Warren Robinnet.

 # The lines that are part of the hack are marked with a comment "Music Hack".
-All of the rest of the code was written by the creator.
+All of the rest of the code was written by the creator, with the exception of a change to the graphic of the sword.
+Its position is marked with the word "Hack".